Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 We establish cutoff for all Abelian groups when $1 \ll k \lesssim \log \abs G$ under almost optimal conditions in terms of group-generation.
 We also give simple conditions under which the cutoff time is independent of the algebraic structure of the group.

-The second part of this article is motivated by a conjecture of \citeauthor{W:rws-hypercube}. \textcite{W:rws-hypercube} establishes cutoff for the RW on $G_k$ when $G = \mbz_2^d$ and then conjectures that $\mbz_2^d$ is the slowest amongst all groups of size at most $2^d$, asymptotically \asinf d; see \cite[Theorem~1 and Conjecture~7]{W:rws-hypercube}.
+The second part of this article is motivated by a conjecture of \citeauthor{W:rws-hypercube}. \textcite{W:rws-hypercube} established cutoff for the RW on $G_k$ when $G = \mbz_2^d$ and then conjectured that $\mbz_2^d$ is the slowest amongst all groups of size at most $2^d$, asymptotically \asinf d; see \cite[Theorem~1 and Conjecture~7]{W:rws-hypercube}.